 Good news; even small amounts of daily movement have positive health benefits.
 So even a quick, 10 minute walk, will serve you health in a positive way.

 Love yourself.
 Love yourself unapologetically.

-Look, it doesn’t matter how many strategies you or I may have – overeating sometimes happens.
-It’s completely normal & everyone eats more than needed every now and then.
+Look, it doesn’t matter how many strategies you or I may have – life happens.
+It’s completely normal and everyone overeats more than needed every now and then.
 Especially when presented with so many delicious choices.

 When overeating happens, it’s crucial to have a healthy mindset about it.
-If you do happen to overindulge, eating till nothing fits anymore, trying too much of ALL of the foods, it’s okay.
+If you do happen to overeat till the point “you can’t breathe anymore” – it’s okay.

 It doesn’t mean you’re a bad person.

 It doesn’t mean you will never be able to have a healthy relationship with food.